PraachiP/Heart-Disease-Analysis/README.md

-The Heart disease data set consists of patient data from Cleveland, Hungary, Long Beach and Switzerland.
+The Heart disease data set consists of patient data.
 The combined dataset consists of 14 features and 916 samples with many missing values.
 The features used in here are,

 age: The patients age in years